lomorage/openwrt-packages/README.md

-# openwrt-packages
+# Lomorage opkg packages
-Lomorage openwrt dependencies.

-Assume you already have openwrt installed on router.
+Lomorage setup using opkg packages with Entware repository (need dependencies in Entware, like ffmpeg exif-tools).

+## Quick Start

+This is for users who want to setup Lomorage using opkg packets.

-## 1. Install Entware on router
+### 1. Install Entware

-Follow the instruction at https://github.com/Entware/Entware/wiki/Alternative-install-vs-standard to install Entware on router.
+Follow the instruction at https://github.com/Entware/Entware/wiki/Alternative-install-vs-standard to install Entware on target machine.

 You can use `cat /proc/cpuinfo` to check the architecture: